CrazyWillBear/wordle-solver/README.md

 # worldle-solver

 ## Why?
 I've been told that this "ruins the spirit of the game", however I completely disagree.
-If the goal of the game is to use logic and brainpower to guess the word, creating algorithms from scratch and creating a technological solution qualifies.
+If the goal of the game is to use logic and brainpower to guess the word, creating a program and thus an automated/technological solution qualifies.

 ## To Run:
 - Compile (duh)